 HDR is not supported.

 There is no temporary image retention present on the IPS panel even after our 10-minute high contrast torture test, which is excellent.

 The ASUS PG279Q does a very good job at displaying the gradient test image.
 Almost no banding is visible except some slight banding that can be seen in darker shades.

 Excellent performance on color bleed.
-The ASUS ROG Swift PG279Q produces an insignificant amount of color bleed, but it is unlikely that most will notice its presence when displaying large vertically oriented elements of uniform color or fine grid pattern.
+The ASUS PG279Q produces an insignificant amount of color bleed, but it is unlikely that most will notice its presence when displaying large vertically oriented elements of uniform color or fine grid pattern.